mhsumbal-coveo/Headless-Training/README.md

 - Setting up FiServ on your computer
 - How to create an API key (mainly talking about privileges)
 - File Structure and component layout
-- Understanding the config File
+- Understanding the config file
 - Custom styling
 - Code along (From FiServ to Ansys)